Dhaymoole

 Dhaymoole is an archaeological site in the Sahil province of Somaliland.
-The site is a cave that contains a collection of ancient rock drawings showing a variety of animals as well as some unidentified symbols.
+The site is a cave that contains a collection of ancient rock drawings depicting a variety of animals as well as some unidentified symbols.
 These drawings were created during the third millennium BC.

+Petroglyphs

-The walls of the cave are full of infilled and outlined white camels, unidentified quadrupeds and symbols.
-Most of the quadrupeds are schematic and depicted upright facing right.
+The walls of the cave are full of infilled and outlined white camels, unidentified quadrupeds, circles, and symbols.
+Most of the quadrupeds are schematic and depicted upright, facing to the right.
 The Caves of Dhaymoole are believed to be about 3000 to 5000 years old.